tamari92/kf2-tournament/rules.md

 Substitutions **ARE** allowed, but **ONLY** using players from the team's **established** roster.
 Furthermore, substitutions can *only* be made **between** games in a set, and not *during* a game, barring extenuating circumstances.
 See [6.5.2](#652---substitutions) for more information.

 The above regulation includes matches where multiple games are played in a row (e.g. during the Playoffs phase).
 See [6.5.2](#652---substitutions) for more information.
-Situations presenting extenuating circumstances will be handled as deemed appropriate by Tournament Staff at the moment of occurrence.
+Situations presenting extenuating circumstances shall be handled as deemed appropriate by Tournament Staff at the moment of occurrence.

 Additionally, teams are **not permitted** to add new players to their roster in the event that a member drops out of or is removed from the tournament. **Should a vacancy be created in a team for any reason, the team Captain must inform the Tournament Staff as soon as possible so that a player may be drawn from the Overflow Pool.**